SignificantNose/AudioSnapServer/readme.md

 - Application version - required by MusicBrainz
 - Contact Email - required by MusicBrainz

 Your application must be registered [here][AcoustID register application] in order for AcoustID to fulfill your requests.
-More information on parameters for MusicBrainz can be found [here][MusicBrainz UserAgent strings]
+More information on parameters for MusicBrainz can be found [here][MusicBrainz UserAgent strings].

+> WARNING: the API key is visible in logs, as every HTTP request is logged.
+The API key goes in a GET request, as the AcoustID service requires.
+This cannot be avoided because of the fact that all requests to AcoustID are GET requests.
+Please consider this fact and take additional precautions against the machine being compromised, so that the logs are not visible to third-parties.
+Also, read the note below considering the application secrets.

+> Note: in real-life scenarios the API key should not be stored as an environment variable, in case no other measures were taken (e.x., encryption of the variable value).
+Alternatives to application secrets can be found in [this MSDN article][MSDN ASP.NET secrets].

 The application also requires to have a connection string parameter installed in order to be able to communicate with a MySql database.
+The database integration is mandatory.
+More on this issue can be found in the [notes](#considering-mandatory-database-integration).

 ## Manual build